-The Itential Automation Gateway is a stand-alone user interface that "sits on top" of Ansible®, an open source platform from Red Hat® that manages machines over the SSH protocol.
+The Itential Automation Gateway (previously known as Itential Ansible Manager) is a stand-alone user interface that "sits on top" of Ansible®, an open source platform from Red Hat® that manages machines over the SSH protocol.
 Red Hat Ansible is a popular choice for IT automation, configuration management and provisioning.
 Unfortunately, out of the box, Ansible lacks a programmable interface and has a very abstract concept of inventory.
 Automation Gateway aims to solve these constraints by providing a simple REST API and a standardized inventory concept.

 This guide introduces the Automation Gateway along with installation and configuration, and provides information on how to enhance an existing schema for a Module, Role or Playbook.
 You will also discover how to interact with API definitions through an interactive API documentation UI.